sabgis1968/rdl-pyTools/geoanalytics/CCDR/Tier1/README.md

 ## EQUIVALENT PROCESSING IN QGIS

+Estimated time to complete the assessment on one country: less than 2 hours.

 ### DATA MANAGEMENT

 - Load map data: ADM units (3 layers), hazard (one or as many layers as RP scenarios) and exposure (population map, land cover, etc).